 However, on the day of the election, the IEBC faced major difficulties organizing the ballot.
 The biometric identification either did not work or was not used in about half of the polling stations, and the real-time results display was delayed for various technical reasons.
 Officials at many polling stations had to identify voters and count ballots manually, and the online system displayed results later than anticipated.
 These technical difficulties caused public doubt about the IEBC’s management of the elections.

 Working in partnership with the IEBC, researchers used a randomized evaluation to measure the impact of information dissemination on voter participation and trust in the new electoral institutions.
 The study included 12,160 polling stations covering 4.9 million registered voters with a Safaricom cell phone number, the dominant telecom operator in Kenya.

 During the six days leading up to the March 2013 elections, the IEBC sent text messages to approximately two million registered voters across the entire country.
-The messages aimed to promote public interest and knowledge about the election and to raise voter turnout for all six ballots organized for Election Day.
-Polling stations were randomly selected to receive either:
+The messages aimed to promote public interest and knowledge about the election and to raise voter turnout.
+Registered voters were randomly assigned, by polling station, to receive either:

 Researchers measured impacts on voter participation using official electoral data from the IEBC.
 Researchers also measured political attitudes via a phone survey around eight months after the election and the intensity of election-related violence, using geocoded violence data, right before and eight months after the election.

 The text message campaign led to a small increase in voter turnout, but it decreased trust in the electoral commission.
 Trust decreased most among voters who experienced election-related violence in their constituency and among voters linked to the party that lost the election for president.
 Overall, the results indicate that raising expectations about the quality of elections may reinforce distrust and dissatisfaction with democracy if institutions responsible for organizing and supervising elections do not fully deliver on their promises.